Asaranth/UtilitiesPlus/README.md

 6. Paste the "UtilitiesPlus" folder into the "AddOns" folder.

 ## Usage
-Once UtilitiesPlus is installed, you can start using its utility commands, including the /way command.
-The /way command allows you to create a pin at the provided coordinates on the map.
+Once UtilitiesPlus is installed, you can start using its utility commands.

 ### '/way' Command
 The /way command is used to create a pin at specific coordinates on the map.
 Here's how you can use it: